achorein/expo-share-intent-demo/README.md

 This demo works with **Expo SDK 50**.
 Is compatible with **Android** and **iOS** and support URL, text, images, videos and files sharing.

+> 🚧⚠️ **WIP:** a single npm package is currently into development:  [expo-share-intent](https://github.com/achorein/expo-share-intent).
+It implements an expo native module to unify the iOS and Android part.

 More Demo :

 - Expo 46 [available here](https://github.com/achorein/expo-share-intent-demo/tree/expo46) (compatible iOS 12.4)